RaphaelHardFork/locklift-project/README.md

 ### Test a revert

 There is no way to test a revert like with hardhat so you can use a `try/catch` statement:

+_Others methods should be used there to test a revert_

 ```js
 let message = "transaction passed";